 On the other hand, if you're one who tends to attack and dump your thoughts and feelings quickly, repentance for you may likely mean you choose not to go.
 In so doing you can take the risk of letting God have control in the process of changing the person instead of you trying to make things happen by your talking and strong arming.

 What does a right sacrifice look like?
-What is needed (Ephesians 4:29)?
-Do you need to humble yourself, go and apologize for your part in the conflict without demanding the other reciprocate?
+What is needed (Eph.
+4:29)?
+Do you need to humble yourself, go, and apologize for your part in the conflict without demanding the other reciprocate?
 Do you need to talk to them about something they did that harmed you by speaking truth in love to them (Matt.
-18:15-17)?
-Do you need to draw a boundary (see Boundaries by Dr Henry Cloud and Dr John Townsend), call the police or take them to court if they are driving drunk or abusing you or a child?
-The purpose here is to protect victims and to offer a gift to the abuser that is intended to help him/her face their self-centeredness and hopefully repent.
+18:15–17)?
+Do you need to draw a boundary (see Boundaries by Henry Cloud and John Townsend), call the police, or take them to court if they are driving drunk or abusing you or a child?
+The purpose here is to protect victims and to offer a gift to the abuser that is intended to help him or her face their self-centeredness and hopefully repent.
 What it means and looks like to offer a right sacrifice is not always clear.
-But even when we don’t know exactly what to do we know what we can “be” (Ephesians 4:1-3).
-Pray for wisdom (James 1), search the scriptures, talk with a godly person to gain wise counsel if need be, and then go.
+But even when we don’t know exactly what to do, we know what we can “be” (Eph.
+4:1–3).
+Pray for wisdom (James 1), search the Scriptures, talk with a godly person to gain wise counsel, if need be, and then go.

-Note: If you are being abused sexually, physically or emotionally it is important you talk with a counselor, pastor or mentor right away.
-If a minor is being abused call Child Protective Services, a domestic abuse hotline or law enforcement authorities in your area.
-To understand what a right sacrifice toward your abuser looks like, I recommend three books: Bold Love by Dr. Dan Allender, The Verbally Abusive Relationship by Patrica Evans and The Emotionally Destructive Relationship by Leslie Vernick.
+Note: If you are being abused sexually, physically, or emotionally it is important you talk with a counselor, pastor, or mentor right away.
+If a minor is being abused call Child Protective Services, a domestic abuse hotline, or law enforcement authorities in your area.
+To understand what a right sacrifice toward your abuser looks like, I recommend three books: Bold Love by Dan Allender, The Verbally Abusive Relationship by Patrica Evans, and The Emotionally Destructive Relationship by Leslie Vernick.

 1. Go in assuming the best about the person instead of the worst.